Skip to main content

 Craps Dont Pass Bet

-Don’t Pass Line wagers mirror Pass Line bets because they lose whenever a natural of 7 or 11 is thrown on the come-out roll.
-Thus, Don’t Pass Line bets win if craps numbers 3 or 2 are tossed.
-A dice roll of 12 results in a push – players fail to collect a payout and have their original wagers returned to them.
+Don’t Pass Line wagers mirror Pass Line bets: they lose whenever a natural 7 or 11 is thrown on the come-out roll.
+Thus, Don’t Pass Line bets win if craps numbers 2 or 3 are tossed.
+A roll of 12 results in a push—players do not collect a payout, and their original wagers are returned.

-However, if the shooter establishes a point by rolling 4, 5, 6, 8, 9 or 10, Don’t Pass Line bets would win only when a seven-out occurs before the point number is repeated.
-If the point is thrown prior to 7, all Don’t Pass Line bets lose.
-Winning Don’t Pass Line bets pay even money and have a house edge of 1.36%.
+If the shooter establishes a point by rolling 4, 5, 6, 8, 9, or 10, Don’t Pass Line bets win only when a seven-out occurs before the point number is repeated.
+If the point is rolled before 7, all Don’t Pass Line bets lose.
+Winning Don’t Pass Line wagers pay even money and carry a house edge of 1.36%.

 The Come Bet